galaxyman2424/doclingGraalvm/README.md

 GraalVM is an advanced JVM distribution that supports polyglot programming (Java, Python, JavaScript, etc.) and can compile applications ahead-of-time into native executables with reduced startup time and memory footprint.

 Project Goals

-Provide a Java wrapper or integration layer to embed Docling functionality.
+- Provide a Java wrapper or integration layer to embed Docling functionality.

-Enable Docling to run within a GraalVM environment.
+- Enable Docling to run within a GraalVM environment.

-Explore GraalVM compilation options (native image, polyglot invocation) for document processing tasks.
+- Explore GraalVM compilation options (native image, polyglot invocation) for document processing tasks.

-Repository Structure
-doclingGraalvm/
-├── .vscode/                    # IDE settings
-├── src/
-│   └── main/
-│       └── java/               # Java source code
-├── target/                     # Compiled artifacts
-└── pom.xml                     # Maven build configuration

-Requirements

-Java 17+ (or appropriate JDK version supported by GraalVM)
+Requirements:
+- Java 21+

-GraalVM JDK installed on your system
+- GraalVM JDK for java 21 installed on your system

-Maven for building the project
+- Maven for building the project

 Building
 To build the project:
 mvn clean install

 Running

-Depending on the contents of src/main/java, integration examples or entrypoints may be invoked with:

-java -jar target/doclingGraalvm.jar
+Depending on the contents of src/main/java, integration examples or entrypoints may be invoked with: java -jar target/doclingGraalvm.jar

 Or executed via GraalVM native image tooling for a compiled binary: